Hong Kong's youth press campaign despite China's rejection of full democracy

 "But if I were to die today, Hong Kong would be fine with young leaders like that."

-(Additional reporting by Venus Wu in Hong Kong; Jessica Macy Yu in Taiwan and Elaine Lies in Tokyo)
+Additional reporting by Venus Wu in Hong Kong; Jessica Macy Yu in Taiwan and Elaine Lies in Tokyo; Editing by Bill Tarrant